My Comprehension of AWS Services

 - orchestration and metadata management.

-- querying and data visualization Amazon Athena and Amazon QuickSight.
+- querying and data visualization Amazon Athena and Amazon QuickSight. - Data Lakes in AWS:

 - Offers more agility and flexibility than traditional data management systems.